Dough Re Mi: Celebrities

 Occasionally, celebrities would appear and play the game for charity.
 Among the celebrities who appeared were Lou Costello, Florence Henderson, Tony Bennett, Lu Ann Simms, Jaye P. Morgan, and Peter Marshall.

 Scandal

-Partly due to being developed by Jack Barry and Dan Enright, Dough Re Mi was one of the games caught in the quiz show scandals.
-Like Barry & Enright's Concentration, the show was bought by NBC and became an in-house production.
+Partly due to being owned by Jack Barry and Dan Enright, Dough Re Mi was one of the games caught in the quiz show scandals.
+Like Barry & Enright's Concentration, Twenty One and Tic Tac Dough, the shows were bought by NBC and became in-house productions.

 Home game

 A board game, complete with an eight-key xylophone, was released in 1960 by Lowell Toy Mfg.
 Since its release, the game has become very hard to find – a copy complete with the xylophone is both very rare and, when a complete copy surfaces, very expensive.

 Episode Status

 Dough Re Mi is believed to have been wiped due to network policies of the era; however, this is uncertain since Concentration has been reported to be intact.
-No episodes are known to exist; however, a clip of the intro to the program can be viewed on YouTube.
+The only existing episode is the third episode from February 26, 1958.